INOMICS Salary Report

 The gender pay gap varies substantially by the type of employer.
 Research institutions feature average pay that is higher for female economists on average.

 Unfortunately, this is the exception rather than the rule.
 Most employers exhibit a pay gap in favor of men.
 The worst offenders are private companies, governments, and universities, which show gaps of more than 20% each.
-Governments have the largest pay gap by gender, at 27% in favor of men.
+Private businesses have the largest pay gap by gender, at almost 35% in favor of men.

 Wage Gap by Employer Type

 All of the preceding figures are worldwide averages.
 How does the pay gap change when examining specific regions?